rabbitmq/rabbitmq-website/site/tutorials/tutorial-two-dotnet.md

                      arguments: null);
 </pre>

-This `queueDeclare` change needs to be applied to both the producer and consumer code.
+This `QueueDeclare` change needs to be applied to both the producer and consumer code.

 At this point we're sure that the `task_queue` queue won't be lost